VectolGuy-Yann/django-papaye/README.md

 ## [System Requirements](#system-requirements)

-Must have linux.
-You can prob change easily to support other OSes, but not currently supported
+django-papaye 🥭 should work fine on Unix systems (Linux, MacOS).

+For Windows users, if you follow my guideline, it should be fine too.
+But if you encounter any issues, please leave me a message and I'll do my best to help you ASAP.

 ## [Tutorials](#Tutorials)

 #### Udemy
-We have a complete course on django-papaye 🥭 on Udemy:
+We have a complete course on django-papaye 🥭 on [Udemy](https://www.udemy.com/course/devenir-developpeur-web-fullstack-en-100-python/?couponCode=E2827E35C7B7195FAD01):
 https://www.udemy.com/course/devenir-developpeur-web-fullstack-en-100-python/?couponCode=E2827E35C7B7195FAD01

 ![](django_papaye/src/static/Formation_python.png)

 #### YouTube
-Also if you want to check some videos and tutorials on django-papaye, you can watch our YouTube playlist:
+Also if you want to check some videos and tutorials on django-papaye 🥭, you can watch our [YouTube playlist](https://www.youtube.com/playlist?list=PLk4FIlI8V5EJiAC9rCjsy13xoSmds0S51):
 https://www.youtube.com/playlist?list=PLk4FIlI8V5EJiAC9rCjsy13xoSmds0S51